Prajwalgawande/Student-Educational-Platform/README.md

 ![Project Introduction](path-to-image/introduction-image.png)

 SEP is an initiative under the GOOGLE SOLUTION CHALLENGE 23-24, addressing UN Sustainable Development Goal 4: Quality Education.
-This platform is designed by the team at Shri Sant Gajanan Maharaj College of Engineering, Shegaon, and aims to enhance the educational experience for students and educators alike.
+This platform is designed by the team at SSGMC Gemini, and aims to enhance the educational experience for students and educators alike.

 ## Project Group Members